How Dangerous is Riding a Motorcycle in Miami?

 A motorcycle rider who has met the threshold and chooses to ride without a helmet probably fails to consider that medical expenses associated with brain injuries will most likely surpass the minimum coverage offered by PIP.
 The Center for Disease Control and Prevention (CDC) released a study that contained statistics relating to motorcycle crash medical expenses.
 The report found that the median hospital charges for motorcycle riders who were treated for traumatic brain injuries was 13 times higher than charges for riders who were hurt but did not suffer from brain injuries.

 If you have already been injured in a motorcycle accident and your PIP insurance does not cover all of your medical expenses, you may have the option of filing a personal injury suit against a driver or rider who was at fault.
-Physical and financial recovery is possible, and an experienced Florida personal injury lawyer can create a game plan for you to receive just compensation for your losses.
+Physical and financial recovery is possible, and an experienced Miami personal injury lawyer can create a game plan for you to receive just compensation for your losses.

 Motorcycle Safety Tips